 Ciara hails from southeast Michigan but currently lives in Boston, MA.
-She currently works as an outdoor educator for La Vida, facilitating high ropes courses and climbing activities for kids and teens.
+She recently worked as an outdoor educator for La Vida, facilitating high ropes courses and climbing activities for kids and teens.
 Previously, she was a counselor for SpringHill Camps in Indiana.
 She has received training not only in challenges courses, but also in mental health and inclusion for summer camp professionals.
 Fun fact about Ciara: She founded the first student-based music and arts festival in Rochester, MI!

 - Education: Northeastern University, bachelor’s degree in philosophy and music

 - Certifications: Wilderness first responder

 - Favorite outdoor memory: My favorite outdoor memory was in the middle of a hike in the Pictured Rocks in the Upper Peninsula of Michigan, where the trail emerged from the forest and opened up to a beautiful beach on Lake Superior with these huge waves (probably five or so feet)!
 My fiancé and I immediately dropped our packs and ran into the water and jumped around in the whitecaps for an hour, and finished the last five miles drenched, exhausted, and happy.